Akahi08/demand-forecasting-ai/README.md

 ## ⭐ Acknowledgement

-This project was developed as part of a practical machine learning workflow focused on applying predictive analytics to real-world sales forecasting problems.
+This project was developed as part of a practical machine learning workflow focused on applying predictive analytics to real-world demand forecasting problems.

 If you find this project useful, consider giving the repository a ⭐ on GitHub.